Dan Allen Cameras & Lenses

 I now have a decent EOS R system, with four native RF lenses: I have a lot to learn about using the EOS R properly.
 The focus was often poor, but I reset the camera and I am using Servo autofocus more and things are improving.
 The EF 135mm f/2.0L has turned in some beautiful shots recently, as well as the RF 35mm f/1.8 IS Macro.

-I do not want to like the RF 100-400 due to its being so slow, but it turns in very nice results.
-It is small and light, and I think it does a decent job.
+I do not want to like the RF 100-400 due to its being so slow, but it turns in such nice results!
+It is small and light, and I think it really does an excellent job.

 My iPhone 11 Pro continues to get used the most due to its always being with me, and it often gets better closeup photos than my Macro lenses.
-I have yet to great a great photo with my EF 60mm f/2.8 Macro.
+I have yet to great a great photo with my EF-S 60mm f/2.8 Macro, but I need to work more with it.

 July 8, 2021 Thoughts